wchristinaa/ProgrammingProjects/README.md

 # Programming Project #1: Vending Machine
+(Now renamed to Gachany, the Gacha game)
-Graphic based simulation in which you purchase something from a vending machine.
+Graphic based simulation in which you purchase something from a Gacha Machine

 ## GUI Image #1: start screen
 ![start](images/start.png)